Talisker Distillery Est. 1830, Isle of Skye, Scotland

 Talisker Distillery Tour

 An expertly guided one hour tour of Talisker Distillery plus a tasting of three (3) drams of Talisker whisky.
 Children 8 years old and over are permitted on the Talisker Distillery Tour if accompanied by a paying adult.
 Adult tickets (18+) are £22per person, and children aged 8 - 17 years are £10 per person (children under 8 are not permitted on distillery tours).
-Tours run seven days at 10:30 am, 11:30 am, 1:30 pm, 2:30 pm and 3:30 pm daily.
+Tours run seven days, roughly hourly.
 Online advanced bookings are highly recommended as Talisker is a very popular destination for visitors to Skye (especially if it's raining!) and they're often booked up weeks in advance.

 Talisker Made By The Sea Tasting Experience (no tour)